Explain how poor physical health may affect your social health in 2024

 If you have poor self-esteem or low self-confidence, you may discover that individual bad or disappointing situations impact how you feel about yourself.
 This might generate a self-perpetuating cycle of negative thinking, where bad expectations for the future discourage you from attempting.

-A person’s self-esteem and body image may be negatively impacted by poor physical health.
-For instance, people may feel self-conscious about conditions like weight, skin conditions, or other obvious health issues.
+A person’s self-esteem and body image may be badly affected by poor physical health.
+For instance, people may feel self-conscious about conditions like weight, skin problems, or other obvious health issues.

 Physical Limitations and Accessibility Challenges